Simple and Reliable CPU/MEM Usage Monitoring Tool

 • Ensure the bot has permission to message the target chat or group.

-• Confirm Windows built-in curl is available by running curl --version.
+• Confirm built-in curl is available by running curl --version.

 • Check console output for Telegram command rc=0 or non-zero return code.